harlanljones/gan-enhanced-pneumonia-classifier/README.md

     style T fill:#ff9,stroke:#333,stroke-width:1px
 ```

-We implement a Deep Convolutional GAN (DCGAN) using PyTorch to generate synthetic chest X-rays.
+We implement several Generative Adversarial Network (GAN) architectures using PyTorch to generate synthetic chest X-rays:
+*   **Deep Convolutional GAN (DCGAN):** A baseline implementation (`dcgan.py`, `train_gan.py`).
 Training stability is enhanced using label smoothing (real labels set to 0.9).
 The generator uses `torch.nn.ConvTranspose2d` and the discriminator uses `torch.nn.Conv2d`, trained with Binary Cross-Entropy loss.
+*   **Conditional GAN (CGAN):** An extension (`cgan.py`, `train_cgan.py`) that allows generating images conditioned on class labels (Pneumonia/Normal).
+This enables more targeted data augmentation.
+*   **Wasserstein GAN with Gradient Penalty (WGAN-GP):** An advanced architecture (`wggan.py`, `train_wggan.py`) known for improved training stability and potentially higher-quality image generation by using the Wasserstein distance and a gradient penalty.

 **Augmentation Strategy:**
 We compare three training strategies for the classifier (a pre-trained ResNet-50 from `torchvision.models`):